DeLaChance/javageoip/README.md

 The app should be able to trace a users location over time and give notification based on this location.

 TODO:
-- Add remaining code to track geolocation
+- Create 'sub-application' that creates a user and gives a location every now and then
-- Add configuration (i.e. select repository bean type based on configuration)
+- Run app on AWS VM
 - Study AWS sdk

 - Choose backend and database technology
 - Make data entities in DB

 Requirements: